Your cart is currently empty!

 It was prepared by leading economic research and consultancy company Business and Economic Research Limited (BERL) using Treasury’s Living Standards Framework (LSF).
 We understand we’re the first industry to review our performance against the LSF inter-generational wellbeing assessment.

+In terms of the conventional economic metrics, the metals industry is making a significant contribution to wellbeing in New Zealand.
 The manufacturing component of the industry alone currently provides almost 30,000 full-time equivalent (FTE) jobs and generates around $3.3 billion in gross domestic product (GDP) each year.

 The non-manufacturing component (which includes diverse activities such as research, consultancy and services that support manufacturing), can’t be measured in the same way.
 However, it adds significantly to the economic contribution.